jkakar/octopress/source/_posts/2012-07-18-deleting-merged-branches-with-git.markdown

 done
 ```

+It's avilable in this [gist](https://gist.github.com/3139743).
+You
-You can wire it up as a `cleanbranches` command by adding the
+can wire it up as a `cleanbranches` command by adding the following to
-following to your `~/.gitconfig` file:
+your `~/.gitconfig` file:

 ```
 [alias]
     cleanbranches = !/home/jkakar/bin/gitcleanbranches.sh
 ```

+Now you can run `git cleanbranches` in any repository and local and
+remote branches that have already been merged will be deleted
-It's a simple thing, but one of those simple things that makes a nice
+automatically.
+It's a simple thing, but one of those simple things
-difference.
+that makes a nice difference in the daily workflow.